alhajee/ckan/doc/contributing/issues.rst

 Do not use an issue to ask how to do something - for that use `StackOverflow with the 'ckan' tag <https://stackoverflow.com/questions/tagged/ckan>`_.

-Do not use an issue to suggest an significant change to CKAN - instead create an issue at https://github.com/ckan/ideas-and-roadmap.
+Do not use an issue to suggest an significant change to FMLD - instead create an issue at https://github.com/ckan/ideas-and-roadmap.